Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Hydro Blu’s pressurized jerry can filtration system is a true star.
-A clever overall design and multi-filter system makes it great for car camping journeys where you can afford to lug some extra gear, or any situation where you’re off-grid or hunkered down.
+A clever overall design and the multi-filter system makes it great for car camping journeys where you can afford to lug some extra gear or any situation where you’re off-grid or hunkered down.

 Built-in holders for extra filters are a simple but clever touch, vastly extending the filtration capacity of the jerry can during an ongoing bug-out.